u-boot/u-boot/tools/binman/entries.rst

 expands to a section containing u-boot-tpl-dtb, u-boot-tpl-bss-pad and u-boot-tpl-dtb

 TPL can access binman symbols at runtime.
-See:

-    'Access to binman entry offsets at run time (symbols)'
+See :ref:`binman_fdt`.

 in the binman README for more information.